isotopp/isotopp.github.io/content/posts/2021-09-15-mysql-tracing-a-single-query-with-performanceschema.md

 9 rows in set (0.00 sec)
 ```

-We seem to be unable to attribute time spent loading data from disk to a specific thread, and we seem to unable to account for the runtime of certain stages by looking at waits.
+We seem to be unable to attribute time spent loading data from disk to a specific thread, and we seem to be unable to account for the runtime of certain stages by looking at waits.
 That's unexpected.

 # Memory only as summary